Skip to content

 journalctl -u heimdalld.service -f

-Check Bor rest-server logs
+Check Bor node logs

 journalctl -u bor.service -f